einarmo/opcua/docs/async_client.md

 # Async Client

 The client has been rewritten from a synchronous API to an asynchronous API.
-This came in the form of a gigantic patch.
+This came in the form of a rather large patch.
 This document lays out the why and what of that change.

 ## Why